 + Shorter distances mean a lower fuel bill.

-When it comes to bang for your buck Litchfield is your best bet for a cheaper more budget concious holiday.
-Although there may be less in the way of displays, activities and information it is 100% free to access all the attractions within the park.
-Another advantage is that a trip to Litchfield doesn’t require additional paid tours, four wheel drives or big fuel budgets to access everything on offer.
+When it comes to bang for your buck Litchfield is your best bet for a cheaper more budget conscious holiday.
+Although there may be less in the way of displays, activities, and information it is 100% free to access all the attractions within the park.
+Another advantage is that a trip to Litchfield doesn’t require additional paid tours, four-wheel drives, or big fuel budgets to access everything on offer.
 For the budget-conscious Litchfield is the place to visit!

 There you have it folks after 8 brutal rounds the judge’s decisions are in.
 A tie.
 I guess it will depend on what you are looking for in a national park.
 For those looking for a short, cheap weekend filled with walking and waterfalls Litchfield probably looks like the better park.
 For those interested in a longer immersive experience of wildlife, natural history, and indigenous culture, you’ll surely think Kakadu is the winner.

-One thing’s for certain the heavy weight attractions of the Top End have proved themselves to be two of the Northern Territory’s, and indeed Australia’s best national parks!
+One thing’s for certain the heavy-weight attractions of the Top End have proved themselves to be two of the Northern Territory, and indeed Australia’s, best national parks!